 Vanessa attended Immaculate Conception Elementary School in Bridgeton, New Jersey.
 There she was encouraged to read, both by her mother and by her teachers.
-She began to be interested in writing by the time she was in fourth grade.
-Vanessa was a very shy child, and the writing gave her an outlet for the things she could not easily say.
+She became interested in writing by the time she was in fourth grade.
+Vanessa was a very shy child, and the writing gave her an outlet for the things she couldn't easily say.
 She went on to attend Our Lady of Mercy Academy, from which she graduated Magna Cum Laude.
 There she won top honors for her studies in Latin, Italian, and Religion Studies.
 She was a regular contributor to Bridges, the school’s literary magazine.

-In 2002, Vanessa found a spiritual renewal of her desire to write.
-She published several poems on Poetry.com.
+In 2002, Vanessa published several poems on Poetry.com.
 She sought out other websites that would accept her material.
 She submitted stories, articles and poems to several other websites including: www.Fanstory.com, www.triond.com, www.strangeroad.com, www.constantcontent.com, and many others.

 Vanessa began to search for other avenues for her poems.
 She became a regular contributor to Bell’s Letters Poet.
 She won a spot in the Bell’s Top 50 Contest often, and was in Bell’s Top 10 twice.
 She also won their Lines Aglow Contest twice.

 In 2009, the City of Vineland hosted a public event for veterans who managed to make it home from the various wars, and Vanessa, who is a passionate supporter of veteran’s charities, was honored to be allowed to read her poem, Our Nation Cries for Joy, at this event.
 Vanessa’s brother was a career officer in the USAF, and she has always loved and supported him.
 She was grateful to the city for allowing her to participate.